 We understand that game reviews, ratings and scores are a complex matter, so this document outlines RPGWatch’s rating and review criteria to assist readers and help put them in context.

 New versus old style of rating

 In October 2017 we have changed the way we rate our games.
-One of the reasons for this were that we never wanted the ratings to be interpreted in a numerical way, but more as a classification.
-For that reasons the reviews can also not be compared to other ratings of the same game that do use a numerical system.
+One of the reasons for this was that we never wanted the ratings to be interpreted in a numerical way, but more as a classification.
+For that reason the reviews can also not be compared to other ratings of the same game that do use a numerical system.
 The other reason is that we felt that we wanted an extra classification of games, especially for the very good type of games, which our reviewers felt that the old system did not cater for too well.

 As a reference we have decided to go back to our reviews that were published between January 2016 and October 2017 and rate them according to the new style of rating.

 Here is our guide for the classification of games that we use: